matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 as in the IS API, the user is unauthenticated and therefore the server is unable to store the fact a user has agreed to a set of terms.

-The `acceptance_token` is opaque and it is up to the server how it computes it, but the server must be able to given an `acceptance_token`, compute whether it constitutes agreement to a given set of terms.
+The `acceptance_token` is an opaque string contining characters `[a-zA-Z0-9._-]`.
+It is up to the server how it computes it, but the server must be able to, given an `acceptance_token`, compute whether it constitutes agreement to a given set of terms.
 For example, the simplest (but most verbose) implemenation would be to make the `acceptance_token` the JSON array of documents as provided in the request.
 A smarter implementation may be a simple hash, or even cryptograhic hash if desired.

 ### Third-Party Terms Account Data